|

 occurring.

-seek to identify individuals who may pose a risk to others and take
+to identify individuals who may pose a risk to others and take necessary

-necessary actions to minimise risk whilst supporting these individuals in
+actions to minimise risk whilst supporting these individuals in our

-confirms that safeguarding is the responsibility of everyone: to prevent
+that safeguarding is the responsibility of everyone: to prevent abuse and

-abuse and neglect of children and adults; to act upon concerns of abuse; and
+neglect of children and adults; to act upon concerns of abuse; and to

-to support the wellbeing of each person within all communities in which the
+support the well-being of each person within all communities in which the

 church is placed.
 Safeguarding is a requirement and a duty in all ministries